Clewsy/scripts/README.md

 whodis.sh - Grabs the contents of the /tmp/dhcp.leases file on a remote router, pretties it up and prints it to stdout.

+roll_out.sh - Attempt to copy a specified file/directory to a destination (relative to home directory) on a list of remote hosts.

+## archived:

+grab.sh - Uses rsync (to allow resume after interruption) to download a specified file from a remote server.
+No longer used.

+chuck.sh - Very similar to grab.sh, but used to upload to the remote server.
+No longer used.

 cal_backup.sh - Generates an \*.ics file from a nextcloud calendar and archives it.
 Intended to be used as a cronjob.

-roll_out.sh - Attempt to copy a specified file/directory to a destination (relative to home directory) on a list of remote hosts.
+No longer used since moving nextcloud to a docker container.

 nc_backup.sh - A script to create a local backup of a nextcloud instance including the database, data files and config files.
 To be called as a cronjob.
 (A separate cronjob on a remote system syncs this local backup to create a remote backup.)
+No longer used since moving nextcloud to a docker container.